yusing/go-proxy/README.md

 2. Get dependencies with `go get`

-3. build binary with `sh build.sh`
+3. build binary with `sh scripts/build.sh`

 4. start your container with `docker compose up -d`